Baton Rouge

 Work Accident Lawyers in Baton Rouge with Over $1 Billion Won

 Workplace accidents can burden entire families with a lifetime of physical pain or disability, financial insecurity, and unresolved trauma.
-Because employers are responsible for mitigating all workplace risks, it’s ultimately their responsibility to provide injured workers with what they need to recover.
+Because employers are responsible for mitigating all workplace risks, it is ultimately their responsibility to provide injured workers with what they need to recover.
 When they fail to do that, people call Clayton, Frugé & Ward.

 Injured at work?
 Learn your legal options in a free consultation; call (225) 209-9943 or contact us online.